 How amazing would it be if you could digitize all your features in an image with just a click of a button?

-On top of that, you classify each feature with another click of a button?
+On top of that, you can classify each feature with another click of a button.

 Sounds like magic?
 But these two processes are segmentation and classification performed in Object-based Image Analysis (OBIA).

 Let’s examine what it is and how you can use it to get your work done more efficiently and accurately.

 Segmentation is key to classification

 Human visual perception almost always outperforms computer vision algorithms.

 For example, your eyes know a river when they see one.
 But a computer can’t recognize rivers from lakes.

 Traditional pixel-based image classification assigns a land cover class per pixel.
 All pixels are the same size, same shape, and don’t have any concept of their neighbors.

 However, OBIA segments an image grouping small pixels together into vector objects.
 Instead of a per-pixel basis, segmentation automatically digitizes the image for you.